aadityaa-dava/UMBC-DATA606-Capstone/docs/proposal.md

-# Report

 ## 1. Title and Author

-- Analysis of Consumer Complaint Root Causes Using Large Language Models
+- Project Title -  **Analysis of Consumer Complaint Root Causes Using Large Language Models**
+- Author - Aadityaa Dava
+- Semester - Spring'26
 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
-- Aadityaa Dava
 - Link to the author's GitHub repo of the project: https://github.com/aadityaa-dava/UMBC-DATA606-Capstone
 - Link to the author's LinkedIn profile: www.linkedin.com/in/aadityaa-dava-688908308